 Step 5: Drying and Styling

-Drying your hair correctly protects it from long-term damage.
+Drying your hair correctly helps maintain health.

 - Air-drying is the most gentle method.